 “That was a big plus, having that integrator there.
-Someone who's done this before, who has seen successful companies grow and who has worked with companies this size to take them to the next level.
+Someone who's done this before, who has seen successful companies grow, and who has worked with companies of size to take them to the next level.
 That was a great emotional relief for me, to have that interaction with him there.”

 Ken’s journey began with the Accelerator Program.
-And while Ken may have surprised many with his ability to find a good deal and close on it quickly, he also went through all of the training and took advantage of Acquira’s consultation.
+While Ken may have surprised many with his ability to find a good deal and close on it quickly, he also went through all of the training and took advantage of Acquira’s consultation.

 If you’d like to begin your own business acquisition journey, schedule a call with one of our representatives through the form below and get started today.